kuanalex/bnpp/BNPP-CPD-503-522.md

 DB2COMM=TCPIP,SSL'.
 These configurations should persist through a Db2u pod recycle.
 Keep track of your Db2 configuration settings prior to upgrading to ensure you have a list of settings which you can restore.
 You can also [change configuration settings](https://www.ibm.com/docs/en/software-hub/5.2.x?topic=configuration-changing-db2-settings) after you deploy your instance

-This marks the end of the installation of IBM Software Hub, db2oltp and Data Gate
+This marks the end of the installation of IBM Software Hub, Db2oltp, Datagate, and Db2 Data Management Console

 ## 9. Validate CPD upgrade (customer acceptance test)